 The school has been given the opportunity to take part in a project that will run jointly between schools and Hertfordshire Constabulary.

-Operation Encompass is the notification to schools, prior to the start of the next school day, of incidents where a when a child or young person has experienced or been exposed to any domestic abuse.
+Operation Encompass is the notification to schools, prior to the start of the next school day, of incidents where when a child or young person has experienced or been exposed to any domestic abuse.

 Operation Encompass will ensure that a member of the school staff, (DSP) known as a Key Adult, is trained to allow them to liaise with the police and to use the information that has been shared in confidence.
 Whilst also ensuring that the school is able to make provision for possible difficulties experienced by children, or their families, who have been experienced a domestic abuse incident.